 ABG Compensation Rules

-Compensation rules help determine if the body’s response to acid-base disturbances is appropriate, and aid in detecting mixed disorders.
-Use these formulas and guidelines to interpret arterial blood gases (ABGs) with confidence.
+Compensation rules help determine whether the body’s response to an acid-base disturbance is appropriate and help uncover mixed disorders.
+Use these formulas and patterns to interpret arterial blood gases with more confidence.

 Normal ABG Values